Clinton, Oklahoma: History

 Today, cross-country traffic passes Clinton to the south on Interstate 40, which bypassed the city in 1970.
 Clinton remains a popular tourist stop as one of the largest Route 66 cities between Oklahoma City and Amarillo, Texas.
 Much of the old U.S. 66 route that passed through the city is now designated as an I-40 business loop; the town became home to the first state sponsored Route 66 Museum in the nation.

 In 1942, the federal government built a naval airfield at nearby Burns Flat and named it Naval Air Station Clinton.
 During the World War II period, the population of Clinton grew to nearly 7,000 residents.
 In 1949, Naval Air Station Clinton was deactivated and the airfield was deeded to the City of Clinton, specifying that the land could be recaptured in case of national emergencies.
 Later, the government leased the site back and used it as Clinton-Sherman Air Force Base a bomber base supporting 4123rd Strategic Wing, then the 70th Bombardment Wing, Heavy of the Strategic Air Command (SAC), operating B-52 Stratofortress and KC-135 Stratotanker aircraft.
 Purchasing more land, the site soon expanded to more than 3500 acre, where both the U.S. Air Force and the U.S. Navy utilized the airfield for both operational and training purposes.
 When military operations were de-emphasized, the Clinton-Sherman base was designated for closure in 1969.
 The entire complex was deeded to the City of Clinton in 1971 and three years later became the Clinton-Sherman Industrial Airpark.

-Clinton is also home to the Clinton Daily News, a six-day daily newspaper edited by Rod Serfoss which has a circulation of 4,500.
+Clinton is also home to the Clinton Daily News, a five-day daily newspaper edited by Sean Stephens which has a circulation of 4,500.
 The newspaper has been published continuously from its inception in 1927 to the current day.